rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta-Diode/index.md

 ```

 #### :material-docker: **5.3.4. docker-compose.override.yml**
-As the name implies, this file contains the settings that will overwrite `docker-compose.yml`.
+As the name implies, this file contains the configurations that will override `docker-compose.yml`.

 If you have not yet configured the `br-lab` network.
 Access: [Configuring the Docker Network](../../../../Laboratórios/Juniper/vJunos/Lab%20Descoberta/index.md/#31-configurando-a-rede-docker)